Multiple Chemical Sensitivity aka Multiple Chemical Sensitivities, Chemical Sensitivity/ies, Chemical Injury, TILT, Sick Building Syndrome, etc.

 Categorical guidelines for levels of disability 1987

 Note that this is a classification from 1987.
 It needs to be revised and updated to reflect that if a person does not receive adequate accommodations when ‘sensitivities’ are mild, then progression to more serious ‘sensitivities’ is almost guaranteed.
-And once a person has moderate level ‘sensitivities’, they definitely require accommodations in order to work, for housing, for medical appointments, and elsewhere, in order to remain functional and not become completely incapacitated.
+And once a person has moderate level ‘sensitivities’, they definitely experience disabling effects from exposures, and require accommodations in order to work, for housing, for medical appointments, and elsewhere, in order to remain functional and not become completely incapacitated.
 That said, these examples are still useful to show what kinds of effects people with ‘sensitivities’ experience in daily life, and some of the types of modifications that may be required.

 Able to work.